Projects per year

 Research

-She has over 24 years' of experience in teaching and research in the fields of policing, violence and homicide.
-Using mainly qualitative research methods, her research focuses on the dynamics and causes of homicide and violence, violence prevention and the investigation of homicide.
-She has extensive experience of conducting in-depth interviews with violent offenders and of interviewing and shadowing homicide detectives and forensic scientists (in Britain and America).
-Her research is helping to enhance police practice and directly informing violence reduction initiatives.
-She led a Leverhulme-funded project exploring the role of forensic science and technology in homicide investigation.
-She has also undertaken a number of evaluations and evidence assessment projects on behalf of the Home Office, Ministry of Justice and Her Majesty's Inspectorate of Constabulary and Fire & Rescue Service on topics such as serious crime and police corruption in Trinidad and Tobago, reducing and preventing homicide in the UK and the impacts of using forensic science in the investigation of homicide.
+Fiona led a Leverhulme-funded project exploring the role of forensic science and technology in homicide investigation across Britain.
+She has also undertaken a number of evaluations and evidence assessment projects on behalf of the Home Office, Ministry of Justice and Her Majesty's Inspectorate of Constabulary and Fire & Rescue Service and Welsh Government on topics such as: serious crime and police corruption in Trinidad and Tobago, reducing and preventing homicide in the UK, tackling gang-related homicide, the impacts of using forensic science in the investigation of homicide, the links between mephedrone use, violence and other harms and an evaluation of Operation Tarian Regional Drugs Task Force in South Wales.

-Fiona has over 80 peer review publications including those in international journals as well as numerous chapters in edited collections, including The Oxford Handbook of Offender Decision Making (Oxford: 2017), the Oxford Handbook of Criminology (Oxford: 2012), In Their Own Words (Oxford: 2013), Narrative Criminology (New York: 2015) and The Handbook of Qualitative Criminology (Routledge: 2015).
+Fiona has over 80 peer reviewed publications including those in top ranking international journals such as Criminology, Journal of Contemporary Ethnography, Policing and Society, Aggression and Violent Behavior, the British Journal of Criminology, the European Journal of Criminology and Drugs: Education, Prevention & Policy and Criminal Law Bulletin, as well as numerous chapters in edited collections, including The Oxford Handbook of Offender Decision Making (Oxford: 2017), the Oxford Handbook of Criminology (Oxford: 2012), In Their Own Words (Oxford: 2013), Narrative Criminology (New York: 2015) and The Handbook of Qualitative Criminology (Routledge: 2015).
 She is lead editor of the Handbook of Homicide (Wiley: 2017) and author of Understanding Homicide (Sage: 2022) (2nd edition).

 Teaching and Doctoral Supervision